RenanZanelato/WebScrapper-Olx-Node-MongoDb-DiscordJs/README.md

 # WebScrapper OLX

-This is a simple webScrapper that use Node and MongoDb Just working on the olx brasil site. (https://www.olx.com.br/)
+This is a simple WebScrapper that use Node and MongoDb Just working on the olx brasil site. (https://www.olx.com.br)

 ## How to Use

 - First, create the file config.json on src/configs/ (or copy the example-config.json and change to config.json)
+- DiscordWebook need to be configured (Discord Documentation https://discordjs.guide/popular-topics/webhooks.html#editing-webhooks)

 ## Installation
 ```sh